Preconditioned Score-based Generative Models: Preliminaries

-SGMs generate samples from a target distribution through iteratively evaluating the target score function.
-The first SGM, noise conditional score network (NCSN) \cite{song2019generative} $\mathbf{s}_{\theta}$, is trained on a series of score matching tasks via
+SGMs generate samples from a target distribution by iteratively evaluating the target score function.
+The first SGM, noise conditional score network (NCSN) \citep{song2019generative} $\mathbf{s}_{\theta}$, is trained on a series of score matching tasks via